alecks/5th.site/README.md

 Sections are called "points".
 Simply add a markdown file to the /points folder;
-make sure it follows others' style.
+make sure it follows points/example.md's style.